-\ These resistance readings are the room temperature values of the copper channel coils.
-Measured values can be 50% higher if head is hot and/or cable length is longer than 30 feet.
+- These resistance readings are the room temperature values of the copper channel coils.
+Measured values can be 50% higher if head is hot and/or cable length is longer than 30 feet. - Remove the protection relays (DPDT) from the relay sockets located on the main panel before making the resistance measurements.